Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Practical Issues

 \subsection{Model Selection}

 Whether a variable should be considered as a covariate or part of the response is usually clear from the context of the data being clustered.
-However, within the suite of MoE models outlined above, it is natural to then question which covariates, if any, are to be included, and if so in which of the gating/expert networks.
-Unless the manner in which covariates enter the MoE model is guided by the question of interest in the application under study, this is a challenging problem as the space of MoE models is potentially very large, once variable selection for the covariates entering the gating and expert networks is considered.
-Thus in practice only models where covariates enter all mixture components or all component weights in a linear manner are typically considered in order to restrict the size of the model search space.
-However, even within this reduced model space, there are $2^d + (G - 1) \times 2^{2d}$ models to consider.
-If the number of components $G$ is unknown, the model search space increases further.
+However, within the suite of MoE models outlined in Section \ref{sec:family}, it is natural to question which covariates, if any, are~to be included, and if so in which part(s) of the MoE model.
+Unless the manner in which covariates enter is guided by the question of interest in the application under study, this is a challenging problem as the space of MoE models is potentially very large once variable selection for the covariates entering the gating and expert networks~is considered.
+Thus, only models where covariates enter all mixture components (and, in doing, affect the means of all $p$ response variables) and/or all component weights in a linear manner are typically considered in practice in order~to restrict the size of the model search space.
+However, even within this reduced space, there are $2^r$ models to consider when $G=1$ and $2^{2r}$ models to consider other\-wise.
+Thus, the model space increases further if the number of components $G$ is unknown, as is often the case in unsupervised clustering tasks.

-Model comparison for the MoEClust class of models is even more challenging, as for multivariate data there are potentially 14 different GPCM covariance parameterisations to consider for models with $G \geq 2$, and 3 otherwise.
-However, model selection can still be implemented in a similar manner to other model-based clustering methods: the Bayesian Information Criterion (BIC) \citep{Schwarz1978} and Integrated Completed Likelihood (ICL) \citep{Biernacki2000} have been shown to give suitable model selection criteria, both for the number of component densities (and thus clusters) required and for selecting variables to include in the model.
-Furthermore, \citet{Gormley2010} demonstrates how such criteria can be employed to select the appropriate model structure, to choose the appropriate number of components, and to guide the inclusion of covariates across the four MoE special cases shown in Figure \ref{Plot:GraphicalRep}.
+Model comparison for the MoEClust family is even more challenging, especially for multivariate response data for which there are potentially $14$ different GPCM covariance constraints to consider for models with $G \geq 2$ and $3$ otherwise.
+When $p=1$, there are $2$ covariance constraints to consider when $G \geq 2$ and $1$ otherwise.
+Considering constraints on the mixing proportions further increases the model search space.
+However, model selection can still be implemented in a similar manner to other model-based clustering methods: the Bayesian Information Criterion (BIC; \citealp{Schwarz1978}) and Integrated Completed Likelihood (ICL; \citealp{Biernacki2000}) have been shown to give suitable model selection criteria, both for the number of component densities (and thus clusters) required and for selecting covariates to include in the model.
+The number of free parameters in the penalty term for these criteria of course depends on the included gating and expert network covariates and the GPCM constraints employed.